Nofollow link and rel=nofollow explained

 Here’s an example of the nofollow link attribute in action, and a breakdown:

 Monitor and track your site’s links with ContentKing.
 See what can be improved and be alerted if any issues occur.

 Why did we start needing the nofollow link attribute?

-The concept of the nofollow link attribute dates back to 2005 (opens in a new tab), when Google was trying to tackle an unbearable influx of spammy links through blog comments, message boards, and forums.
+The concept of the nofollow link attribute (opens in a new tab), when Google was trying to tackle an unbearable influx of spammy links through blog comments, message boards, and forums.